-The overarching goal of the minor is to allow students to complement their discipline-specific skills and knowledge with a deeper understanding of how to analyze and extract meaning from data to learn more about the world, society and their discipline.
-We wish to prepare students to be excellent data analysts in their major disciplines and to be prepared to effectively work with data after graduation.
+The data science minor allows students to complement discipline-specific skills and knowledge with a deeper understanding of how to analyze and extract meaning from data to learn more about the world, society and their discipline.
+We prepare students to be excellent data analysts in their major disciplines and to be prepared to effectively work with data after graduation.
+Students:

 - Collect and analyze data in a reproducible and ethically responsible manner